gbif/hp-swissnatcoll/en/how-to-publish-data.md

 - The **Image Upload tab**:<br> View on all uploaded zip **files** with images.
 The metadata provided in this tab is more comprehensive compared to the others, as it includes not only the *State of the upload*, *File name*, *Size*, and *Timestamps of creation and start*, but also details such as the **number of mapped**, **unmapped**, and **invalid images** associated with each file.
 The *Mapping identifier* is also displayed and can be changed by clicking on the **Edit** action (last element in the far right side of the table).
 The State is either blue (⚙️In progress), green (✅Finished) or yellow (ℹ️Incomplete).<br><br> **All uploaded files are kept at all times in the DAGI server**.
 They are available for download by clicking on the blue icon of the size (📥*xyz.x Mbyte*).<br><br>

-## Records view

-The Records view displays **all the records already imported in all of your collections on DAGI**.
-The records are organised by default by order of creation.
-If you wish to order them differently, you can click on the *catalogNumber* or *scientificName* headers and order them in an ascending or descending order.

-The data displayed for each record is the taxonomy (*genus*, *family*, *order*, *class*, *phylum*).
-Additionally, the encoding state (*Encoding*) is shown, and by clicking on the icon of a given record, it opens a side-pane on the right-side of the page on which you can find all available terms in DAGI and their respective value for the record on both Imported and Encoded layers.
-A hyperlink to the collection in which a given record has been imported is available (*Collection*), as well as a timestamp of the last change executed on the record (*Updated At*).

 ## Administration view

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede; border-color: #ebccd1;">